bryanparthum/USRW_waterquality/README.md

 The analyses in this paper involves many computationally intensive random parameter logit estimations.
 The computation time for each regression ranges from 5 to 45 minutes using 4 cores with 64GB RAM.

-## Problems

-If any errors are discovered, please inform the owner of this repository at [parthum.bryan@epa.gov](mailto:parthum.bryan@epa.gov).
-Thank you, and enjoy!

 ## License

 The software code contained within this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).
 The data and figures are made available under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license.